Navigation

 Why incidents exist

-Synthetic monitors often fire in bursts.
+Synthetic monitors fire in bursts.
 An upstream DNS provider hiccups and ten HTTP checks page at once.
 A CDN edge degrades and browser checks across three regions turn red.
-Without correlation, you get ten pages for one problem.
+Without correlation, that's ten pages for one problem, and none of them say anything about the blast radius.

 The incident lifecycle